-Déanaim comhbhrón leis an gCathaoirleach agus lena chomhghleacaí, an Leas-Chathaoirleach, Seanadóir Coghlan.
+Déanaim comhbhrón leis an gCathaoirleach agus lena chomhghleacaí, an Leas-Chathaoirleach, an Seanadóir Coghlan.
 Is olc linn bhur mbris.
 Ar dheis Dé go raibh a n-anamacha.

 I want to follow on from issues raised by Senators McFadden and Gallagher, in that what I have to say touches on both the issue of vacant premises and the pressures on businesses.
 Since the recent local elections, new councillors have been having their first meetings within their municipal districts.
 It is a shame that there is one issue they will be unable to consider properly.
 It is one of the most burning issues facing local communities within their remit, that is to say, the issue of commercial rates.